LatentOctopus/LatentOctopus.github.io/_posts/spirits/trickster/2022-11-03-trickster-opening1.md

 Pros:

-- Comfortable in Energy, meaning that G3 and [[A real flair for discord]] can be used often, and missing out on a [[Let's see what happens]] level 2 is not too bad.
+- Comfortable in Energy, meaning that G3 and [[A real flair for discord]] can be used often, and missing out for any reason on a [[Let's see what happens]] level 2 is not too bad.
 - Allows playing Majors in the mid/late game while having high CP.
 - No reclaim loop.